What's happened so far on day 14?

 Where could Team GB win more medals on day 14?

+Britain have 55 medals in total, with 18 silvers and 19 bronzes.
+There are more chances for British golds when the athletics continues later on Friday.

+With three days of competition left, Team GB are battling to finish above Australia and the Russian Olympic Committee, who have won 17 golds each.

-Sprinter Dina Asher-Smith is back after injury saw her eliminated in the 100m semi-finals and withdraw from the 200m, with the 25-year-old looking to lead Britain's bid for a relay medal in the women's 4x100m relay final (14:30 BST).
+Sprinter Dina Asher-Smith is looking to lead Britain's bid for a relay medal in the women's 4x100m relay final (14:30 BST).

+The 25-year-old is back on the track after injury saw her eliminated in the 100m semi-finals and withdraw from the 200m.

 Jodie Williams fancies her chances of winning a medal in the women's 400m final (13:35), while Laura Muir aims to land her first Olympic medal in the women's 1500m (13:50).